Recent stories in the media have reinforced the need for education, treatment, and monitoring in pain management

 Reduced funding for research, decreases in reimbursement, and misconceptions about pain and its management contribute to limiting access for patients with chronic pain and painful disorders.
 Providers are less likely to prescribe adequate pain medications when the public and regulatory agencies offer less than their full support.
 Patients will also be less likely to report their “real” pain because it may not be addressed with all possible options.

-The most widely accepted approach to the treatment of chronic pain involves a multidisciplinary approach including medications, injections, physical therapy, psychological therapy, surgery and alternative treatments.
+The most widely accepted approach to the treatment of chronic pain involves a multidisciplinary approach, including medications, injections, physical therapy, psychological therapy, surgery, and alternative treatments.
 Most providers will offer and try this approach.
-But each patient should be evaluated and treated individually.
-Patients should discuss these and any concerns about their management with their providers including questions about medications and proposed treatments.
-Many options other than medications for the treatment of pain have recently advanced including injections and implant devices such as spinal stimulators.
+However, each patient should be evaluated and treated individually.
+Patients should discuss these and any concerns about their management with their providers, including questions about medications and proposed treatments.
+Many options other than medications for the treatment of pain have recently advanced, including injections and implant devices such as spinal stimulators.